 I cannot begin to describe some of the conversations I’ve had with educators, many of whom are veterans with decades of experience in this profession, who are feeling humiliated, demoralized and beaten down by this process.

 I didn’t want anything to do with the tests, so I opted out of every single SLO exam.
 Each time, I put my name on the test booklet and Scantron and then handed the blank items back to my teacher.
 There were no consequences.

 At the same time, a groundswell of opposition was growing.
 Two principals, Sean Feeney of the Wheatley School and Carol Burrris of South Side High School, took the lead and drafted a letter protesting the evaluation system.
 As of January 2013, 1,535 principals as well as 6,500 parents, educators, and students have signed onto the document.

 If there’s one thing that is absolutely clear to me, it’s that Governor Andrew Cuomo has ignored the voices of students, teachers, principals, and parents who have grave concerns about the evaluations.
 He is frankly telling millions of students and teachers that their value is no more than a number in a spreadsheet.

 What he’s forgotten is that evaluation is best done when the purpose is not to punish and reward teachers but to lend them support, to foster collaboration, to encourage self-evaluation, and to allow for rich and lengthy observations by principals and fellow colleagues.

 So Governor Cuomo, tell it how it is.
 You can fire my teachers.
 You can close down my school.
 You can break up my community.
 You can kill the love of learning in children.
-But don’t tell me that it’s because you want the best for me.
+But, in the words of William Johnson, don’t tell me that it’s because you want the best for me.
 I’m not a stupid little kid.
 Do you hear me?